CSC207-2022F-UofT/course-project-group-105/README.md

   - GitHub releases for every merge into `main`, built by GitHub actions ([link](https://github.com/CSC207-2022F-UofT/course-project-group-105/releases)).
   - GitHub pages that host up-to-date Javadoc of `main`, built automatically by GitHub actions ([link](https://docs.mg105.com/)).

+## Please Read
+Due to some dependency issues this game will NOT build properly for anyone using Apple Silicon (m1 or m2 chips).
+You should still be able to make changes and run and create tests.

 ## Copyright

 Unless mentioned otherwise, code is licensed under the GNU Affero General Public License, Version 3.0.